The Friendly Giant: Post-cancellation

 After the show's cancellation in 1985, the show continued to air in reruns until September 1987, when the show was removed from the schedule completely to make room for new children's shows.

 The star of the show, Bob Homme, was made a member of the Order of Canada in 1998.
+(Note: A rare distinction for a non-Canadian; Homme was born in Wisconsin.)
 He died on May 2, 2000, at the age of 81 of prostate cancer.

 Approximately 850 episodes of the show are currently held in the CBC's archive, including kinescopes of the earliest episodes.

 The Friendly Giant was honoured as a Masterwork by the Audio-Visual Preservation Trust of Canada in 2005.

 The authorized biography of Bob Homme called Look Up – Way Up is based on interviews conducted with Bob after he retired.
 Links to memorable audio clips were also included.

-The puppeteer of both Jerome the Giraffe and Rusty the rooster, Rod Coneybeare, died on September 5, 2019.
+The puppeteer of both Jerome the Giraffe and Rusty the Rooster, Rod Coneybeare, died on September 5, 2019.